foureyes/csci-ua.0480-fall2019-003/slides/mongo/intro.md

 {:.fragment}

-* {:.fragment} more sometimes more simple in design and architecture
+* {:.fragment} sometimes more simple in design and architecture
 * {:.fragment} are less rigid / more flexible than relational databases
 * {:.fragment} easier to scale "horizontally" (add more machines)
 * {:.fragment} not necessarily normalized